joooooooooooooooooooooooooooooooooooosh/aoc/README.md

 Inside the `cursed-sh/` directory are my 1 line shell solutions to part 1 of each day in the corresponding `xx.sh` file.

 These are designed to be run from the root project directory as `cursed-sh/xx.sh`.

+* i promise the scripts i write in real life are at least a little bit more maintainable than these *